Per-Tenant Cryptographic Isolation

 GFQL as a First-Class Citizen

-- hop() — multi-hop traversal with depth control and edge filtering
+- Multi-hop traversals — depth control and edge filtering

-- groupby/agg — vectorized aggregation on graph result sets
+- Aggregation — groupby, count, avg, min, max on result sets

-- Composable — chain any number of operations in a single expression
+- Composable — chain operations in a single expression

 EMBED() for Vector Operations